44th Huggins Science Seminar

 The Huggins Science Seminar was established in 1972 on the initiative of Acadia graduate Dr. Charles Huggins, Nobel laureate and former Acadia Chancellor.

 The Nobel Prize will be on display at the seminar.
+Special announcement and refreshments will follow the seminar.

 Pricing & Tickets